John Rich

 John Rich (born January 7, 1974) is an American country music singer-songwriter.

 From 1992 to 1998, he was a member of the country band Lonestar, in which he played bass guitar and alternated with Richie McDonald as lead vocalist.
 After departing from the band in 1998, he embarked on a solo career on BNA Records in the late 1990s, releasing two singles for the label and recording Underneath the Same Moon, which was not released until 2006.
 In 2001, he self-released Rescue Me, an album he was inspired to record by a cancer patient named Katie Darnell.

 By 2003, he joined Big Kenny to form the duo Big & Rich, who released three albums on Warner Bros.
 Records as well as ten singles, including the Number One "Lost in This Moment".
 After Big & Rich went on hiatus in 2007, Rich began work on a third solo album, Son of a Preacher Man, which has produced two more chart singles.
 In 2011, Rich released two extended plays, Rich Rocks and For the Kids, before re-establishing Big & Rich in 2012.

+In 2026, President Donald Trump appointment Rich to be the United States Special Envoy for American Landowners.
+He was sworn into the position on July 10, 2026.

 Music career

 Lonestar

 John Rich was born on January 7, 1974, the son of Jim, a Baptist preacher, and Judy Overton Rich.
-John graduated from Dickson County Senior High in Dickson, Tennessee and after graduation moved to Nashville where he worked as a singer at Opryland USA.
+John graduated from Dickson County Senior High in Dickson, Tennessee, and after graduation moved to Nashville where he worked as a singer at Opryland USA.
 He wanted to be a professional team roper.
 Not long after, he met up with the group Texasee, which eventually changed its name to Lonestar.
 While in Lonestar, Rich was the bass guitarist and co-lead vocalist with Richie McDonald.
 Their 1996 single "Heartbroke Every Day" was the only one to feature Rich on lead vocals.
 Rich also co-wrote two of the band's singles: "Come Cryin' to Me" and "Say When", the former being a number-one single for the group.
 In January 1998, Rich departed from Lonestar, but was never officially replaced, causing Lonestar to continue as a four-piece band.
 Afterward, Rich became a solo artist with BNA Records, the same label to which Lonestar was signed.
 He charted two singles for the label and recorded an album which did not see release until 2006.
 In 2001, he recorded and self-released Rescue Me, an album he was inspired to record after meeting cancer patient Katie Darnell.